Felix-Voyle/JJ-Coffee-MS2/README.md

 - As a returning visitor I want to see up to date reviews and experiences

 ### Frequent Visitor Goals
-- As a frequent user I want to be able to see up to date food / coffee offerings or any current specials
+- As a frequent user I want to be able to go online and order my food and drinks for collection at a specific time.
 - As a frequent user I want to be able to get in touch with the company about a meeting room

 ## Design
 ---

 * Colour Scheme
-  The colour scheme will be mainly shades of white black and grey in terms of main colours used for the basic site and sections.
-This will help pictures of colourful food and coffee stand out.
+  The colour scheme across the site is a main background color of #deecd5 which is a light pale green shade. #272727 which is a shade of black contrasts this nicely at the top of the page and I think the colours compliment eachother.
+I used #FDBE11 which is a goldy yellow for the brand name and some other small elements which contrasts the black colour and stands out well against it. #ADADAD and white were used across the menu items to make them stand out in the middle of the page.

 * Typography
+I used three different fonts across the website.
+Zen Tokyo Zoo is used for the brand name at the top of the site and a couple of headings.
+Londrina outline is used on all the hero cards on the main page which i feel is a nice clear font that compliments these sections.
+The rest of the site and text is using Ubuntu which is a very clean font which is easy to read.

 * Imagery
-  The homepage will consist of 4 main images that stand out and clearly highlight the main purposes of the site.
+  The homepage consists of 4 main images that stand out and clearly highlight the main purposes/areas of the site.
-  Some smaller images will be used on other pages to highlight offerings of food and coffee and show examples of products.
+  These images change to video at larger screen size and really stand out and make the site feel alive.

 ## Wireframes
 ---